lbnl-science-it/cborg-client/continue/README.md

 4. Start VS Code.

    - Chat Models will be available in the side pane, and other editor functions
+   - Code generation/editing model will correspond to whatever model is selected in the chat side pane
    - Tab-style Autocompletion also works (may take around 1-2 seconds to generate)
    - Full codebase can be indexed and retrieved using embedding model to enhance autocompletion
+   - To debug LLM prompting, open Console, select "Continue - LLM Prompt/Completion"